naomizhangyy/BCRC-DSGroup/Wenzhao Xie/readme.md

       conv_2 + pool_2: 112896 / 250907 = 45%
       conv_3 + pool_3: 112896 / 236059 = 47.8%

   The simulation result is not satisfactory, found a problem which will greatly reduce the convolution efficiency, now fixing it.
-Once the problem is solved, the efficiency will improve from 20% to 30%.
+Once the problem is solved, the efficiency will improve about 20% or 30%.

 -----------------------------------------
 Weekly Report 2020/2/19